Make a virtual visit! View the information boards

 Bring a special interest group

-If you’re paying us a visit, please respect the local environment on View Island and the River Thames.
-They are precious resources and a habitat for the wildlife of Reading.
-Reading Hydro volunteers have helped improve the environment on View Island, and we want to co-exist positively with our neighbours!
-Some of the amenities local to our site include:
+If you’re paying us a visit, please respect the local environment.
+The River Thames and View Island are precious resources and a habitat for the wildlife of Reading.
+Reading Hydro volunteers helped fish and eels move more easily upriver, and also improved the environment on View Island.
+We want to go on co-existing positively with our neighbours!

 • Thames Lido: the wonderfully restored historic open swimming baths are just beside Caversham Lock, and include spa facilities and a great restaurant and bar.
 Not only that, Thames Lido buys most of the electricity that Reading Hydro produces!
 Find out more here.